Best Ninja Coffee Maker Guide

 Although I’m not the biggest fan of this coffee maker’s overall design, I do like the multi-position water reservoir.
 If space is tight in your kitchen, being able to mount the water tank at the rear is a real bonus.

-The Ninja CFP301 offers four brew styles including Over Ice and Specialty Brew, and includes a fold away milk frother for making silky milk foam and a glass carafe.
+The CFP301 Ninja 12 Cup Coffee Maker offers four brew styles including Over Ice and the Ninja Dual Brew Specialty coffee system, and includes a fold away milk frother for making silky milk foam and a glass carafe.

 I like the chunky dial that allows you to select from nine brew sizes, and the intuitive LED touchscreen display is a nice touch.